zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 `CustomData` is per-output, it's possible to specify different settings for each recipe, or even each output in the case of multiple possible outputs.

+NOTE: The below guide applies only to version 1.2.1 (which at this time is in testing and an optional download on Nexus).

 ### Adding additional fuel for a specific recipe

 | Field Name                         | Description              |